tyson-swetnam/bighorns/README.md

 We will [point sample](https://pvanb.wordpress.com/2010/02/15/sampling-raster-values-at-point-locations-in-qgis/) the monthly summed global irradiation and hours of insolation, in addition to calculating the heat index of the site, and topographic metrics of each GPS collar location.

-We have the opporunity to use the DAYMET daily data archive, but a script must be written to pull those data from the [ORNL DAAC](https://daymet.ornl.gov/).

 For the daily/hourly solar models, I am thinking of using the [r.out.xyz](https://grass.osgeo.org/grass72/manuals/r.out.xyz.html) function in a python script

 Essentially, I'll parse the .csv file line by line for its longitude and latitude (X,Y) coordinates, the date and the hour of the GPS collar transmission.